 - This market is currently closed.

-Shop the farmers market from 9 a.m. to 4 p.m.
+In the past, this farmers market has operated from 9 a.m. to 4 p.m.
 Saturdays year-round at the Normandy Isle Fountain, 7802 Rue Vendome.

-Stroll through aisles of fresh produce and support local growers from 8 a.m. to 4:30 p.m. every Saturday at Coral Reef Park, 7895 SW 152nd St., on the southeast corner by the volleyball courts.
-Call or e-mail Scott Miller at 305-778-7921 or email@example.com for more details.
+At the Village of Palmetto Bay market, you’ll be strolling through aisles of fresh produce and support local growers, from 8 a.m. to 4:30 p.m. every Saturday at Coral Reef Park, 7895 SW 152nd St., on the southeast corner by the volleyball courts.
+Call or e-mail Scott Miller at 305-778-7921 or firstname.lastname@example.org for more details.

 - Operating as a drive-thru market.